nektro/zigmod/docs/tutorial.md

   - src: git https://github.com/jecolon/ziglyph
 ```

-Here I assume that you initialized your project with `zig init-exe` or `zig init-lib`, so your `build.zig` the `addExecutable()` or `addStaticLibrary()` call points to `src/main.zig`.
+Here I assume that you initialized your project with `zig init-exe` or `zig init-lib`, so in your `build.zig` the respective `addExecutable()` or `addStaticLibrary()` call points to `src/main.zig`.

 In this case you can `@import("ziglyph")` in `src/lib.zig`, but not in `src/main.zig`.
 However you can `@import("my-package")` in `src/main.zig`.

-Please note, that using `zig init-exe` or `zig init-lib` for creating a project does not mean that you have to use `zigmod init` in application or library mode.
+> Note: using `zig init-exe` or `zig init-lib` for creating a project does not mean that you have to use `zigmod init` in application or library mode.
 Creating a `zigmod.yml` file with proper `name` and `main` only makes your package importable by other projects.
 This is usually not needed with applications, but quite useful in case of libraries; hence the name.

 ### Zig and Zigmod package handling explained